dsx-tech/rhea/README.md

 **Rhea** is a type-safe dynamic configuration library for JVM  applications.
 This library uses *asynchronous data flows* that gives a natural auto-reloading feature in runtime, so it allows to change configuration properties and get the freshest values in your application without the need to restart.

 ## Features
-* Open source project under the Apache-2.0 License
+* Open source project under the MIT License
 * Extendable with user-defined property types
 * Extendable with user-defined configuration sources
-* Suppotrs .yaml, .properties, .json out of the box
+* Supports .yaml, .properties, .json out of the box

 ## Getting Started